Boehringer-Ingelheim/MVPapp/README.md

     original value, i.e. the reference model.
 Users may tweak the Lower and Upper Multipliers to quickly pre-configure the range easily.
-    Each value can also be adjusted manually in the Batch Run Parameters Table below.
+    Each value can also be adjusted manually in the Batch Run Parameters Table.
-    - As the Table is updated dynamically, users are recommended to **first modify the multipliers, followed by the reference values, and then the lower/upper bounds as required**.
+    - As the Table is updated dynamically, users are recommended to **first modify the multipliers, then the reference values, and lastly the lower/upper bounds, as required**.
 Other edit orders may unintentionally reset the values.
 3. Press the “Batch Run” button when ready.
 Each simulation will substitute one of its parameters univariately, while the rest of the